 (2) If the Federal agency with earnings data includes reports from records of earnings on less than 16 students who completed the program, the Secretary does not calculate the value-added earnings for the program for the award year.

-(ji) When calculating value-added earnings, the Secretary includes completers from all eligible workforce programs with the same six-digit CIP code.
+(j) When calculating value-added earnings, the Secretary includes completers from all eligible workforce programs with the same six-digit CIP code.

 § 690.96 Loss of eligibility